 In a Pennsylvania wrongful death case, a jury may award damages that it finds fair and just in relation to the injury to the deceased’s loved ones.
 However, the calculation of the damages you should seek is a complicated process that can best be achieved with the assistance of a skilled wrongful death attorney at Schmidt, Kirifides & Rassias.
-Headquartered in Media, Pa., we handle wrongful death actions throughout Pennsylvania, including Berks County, Bucks County, Chester County and Delaware County, and we will help you sort through the meaning of terms like “present value,” “future losses,” “life expectancy tables,” “reasonable interest rate,” or “discounted value.”
+We will help you sort through the meaning of terms like “present value,” “future losses,” “life expectancy tables,” “reasonable interest rate,” or “discounted value.”
 We can explain how wrongful death damages are distributed in cases with more than one beneficiary under Pennsylvania law.

-How Do I Know if I Have a Wrongful Death Claim in Philadelphia or Delaware County?
+How Do I Know If I Have A Wrongful Death Claim?

 Wrongful death claims may arise out of a number of circumstances such as medical mistakes, motor vehicle accidents, workplace hazards and defective products.
 Because compensation for the wrongful death of a loved one is based in large part on his or her financial contribution to the family, as well as how survivors have been affected emotionally, it is important to enlist the help of an experienced attorney when considering a Pennsylvania wrongful death action.

-The Media, PA Workers’ Compensation attorneys at Schmidt, Kirifides & Rassias represent families in fatal work accident claims against employers.
+The workers’ compensation attorneys at Schmidt, Kirifides & Rassias, represent families in fatal work accident claims against employers.
 Our lawyers can help secure benefits and money damages to replace a loved one’s lost income and secure your financial future.
 In some cases the actual employer is not at fault for a fatal accident on the job, but the employee’s death happens at work because of defective equipment manufactured or installed by a third party.
-Whether or not an employer is at fault, family members may still be entitled to Workers’ Compensation survivor benefits.
+Whether or not an employer is at fault, family members may still be entitled to workers’ compensation survivor benefits.

-Our Delaware County attorneys blend substantial legal experience with a unique perspective of the insurance industry to provide confident representation to people dealing with the loss of a loved one, whether in Delaware County, Bucks County, Berks County, Montgomery County, Philadelphia County, Chester County, or anywhere across the state.
-Call today for a free consultation with an experienced Workers’ Compensation attorney at (484) 679-5239 or contact us online.
+Our attorneys blend substantial legal experience with a unique perspective of the insurance industry to provide confident representation to people dealing with the loss of a loved one.
+Call today for a free consultation with an experienced workers’ compensation attorney at 610-601-5399 or contact us online.

-Nothing can replace your loss, but at the Delaware County personal injury law firm of Schmidt, Kirifides & Rassias we will support you in enduring this tragedy, and we will pursue financial compensation for your loved one’s surviving dependents.
-Call (484) 679-5239 or contact us online for your free legal consultation.
+Nothing can replace your loss, but at the personal injury law firm of Schmidt, Kirifides & Rassias, we will support you in enduring this tragedy, and we will pursue financial compensation for your loved one’s surviving dependents.